Belgium

 For auditors, the Audit Act of 2016 and Royal Decree on the Access to the Profession of 2018 stipulate IPD and CPD requirements.

-In order to offer auditing services, individuals must (i) be a citizen of a Member State of the European Union; (ii) be less than 65 years old; (iii) be free of any criminal convictions; (iv) possess a master’s degree from a Belgian university or equivalent foreign diploma; (v) complete three (3) years of practical training in auditing; (vi) pass a proficiency examination (which is administered by the Belgian Institute of Registered Auditors (IBR-IRE)); and (vii) take the auditor’s oath at the Court of Appeal.
-Auditors must remain members of IBR-IRE and adhere to its rules and regulations in order to practice.
+In order to offer auditing services, individuals must: (i) be a citizen of a Member State of the European Union; (ii) be less than 65 years old; (iii) be free of any criminal convictions; (iv) possess a master’s degree from a Belgian university or equivalent foreign diploma; (v) complete three (3) years of practical training in auditing; (vi) pass 23 "theoretical training exams" which can be taken before the start of the practical training or during the practical training and 11 practical exams; (vii) complete a final assessment (written and verbal, administered by IBR-IRE); and (viii) take the auditor’s oath at the Court of Appeal.
+Auditors must remain members of IBR-IRE and adhere to its rules and regulations to practice.
+IBR-IRE requires its members to fulfill 120 hours of CPD over a three-year period, which is monitored through the quality assurance review program by the BAOB.

 Individuals with equivalent foreign qualifications must pass an examination on company law, accounting law, and professional ethics as described in IBR-IRE’s Procedure for Foreign Professionals (2019).